Climb Lhotse 2023

 Indeed the Climbing Sherpas are some of the strongest on the hill and have a very respectable number of Everest (plus Cho Oyu, Manaslu and Lhotse) ascents ranging from 4 or 5 summits to an impressive 19 (Padawa summited with clients twice in a week – 2 years on the trot).

-Our Base Camp and mountain services will be provided by Kame Nuru Sherpa who I have worked with for 12 years now.
-He runs a tight ship, has an excellent cook crew, some of the best Climbing Sherpas on the hill and they have a very high success rate of getting clients to the top (over 85% success rate and usually more).
+Our Base Camp and mountain services will be provided by Himalayan Guides who I have worked with for 17 years now.
+They run a tight ship, have an excellent cook crew, some of the best Climbing Sherpas on the hill and they have a very high success rate of getting clients to the top (over 85% success rate and usually more).
 And this is the percentage from the whole team, not skewed figures by stating the percentage from, say, The South Col, which sometimes is quoted.

 Tim will be spending time with the group for the duration of the trip, from the 3 week trek in where we go over 2 high passes and ascend an acclimatisation peak, as well as time at Everest Base Camp and guiding high on the mountain (see the acclimatisation schedule for more information).
 To enable us to have as much flexibility as possible, and to allow for individual acclimatistion schedules, it is not possible to categorically say that the group will always move as a group up and down between the lower camps.
 There are ample staff to ensure that safety is not compromised but there may be times when you might be moving independently on the mountain (more so at lower altitudes).
 If this is the case then the norm would be that you will be escorted up or down by someone.